ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 following to setup a computational node.
 The steps below assume you are working in the Bindle directory:

-    # copy the path of the json template used to setup a SeqWare single compute node for PanCancer
-    # you will need to paste this path in the .cfg file you will be modifying next:
-    # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template
     # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg"
     # For more help on filling the .cfg file, please refer to the section below
     $ vim config/aws.cfg